 Source 1981 – Jenny Lind Brickworks, also known as Carfin Colliery Brickworks, A Jeffrey and Co.
 Ltd

-This works made common bricks which were marked JENNY LIND, by the early to mid 1960s, the making of bricks had stopped and the site became A Jeffrey and Co.
-Ltd producers of ‘Synthetic Moulding Sands, Crushed Fireclay Grog, Graded Refactory Sands’.
+This works made common bricks which were marked JENNY LIND, by the early to mid-1960s, the making of bricks had stopped and the site became A Jeffrey and Co.
+Ltd producers of ‘Synthetic Moulding Sands, Crushed Fireclay Grog, Graded Refractory Sands’.
 The products were produced in crushers and Wet Pan Mills

 The kilns have been demolished and the buildings from the brickworks period which survive are now altered to suit the present process and no trace of the brickworks can easily be recognised.

 These Works are now part of Steeley Ceramics Division, Carfin.

 Source 2013 – This brickworks is first depicted and named on the 1897 surveyed OS Map as ‘Jenny Lind Brick Works’ and subsequently as ‘Jenny Lind Composition Works’ by which time it was presumably milling fireclay for the local steelworks.
 This former brickworks has been demolished.

 22/08/1890 – Hamilton Herald – Carfin – Trade prospects – We learn that Messrs Dixon are about to start some of their pits which have been standing idle for some considerable time.
 Those talked of being manned are the Big Pit adjoining the gas works and the Jenny Lind which adjoins the new brickwork owned by Messrs Millar and Park of Motherwell.